 We have historically invested significantly in research and development activities.
-Our research and development costs for Fiscal 2014, 2013 and 2012 were \$1.3 million, \$824,000 and \$1.3 million respectively.
-Our research and development initiatives have been principally focused on product line development and/or line extensions for OTC cold remedy products under the Cold-EEZE® brand.
+Our research and development costs for Fiscal 2015, 2014 and 2013 were \$1.1 million, \$1.3 million and \$824,000 respectively.
+Our research and development initiatives have been principally focused on product line development and/or line extensions for OTC health care and cold remedy products under the Cold-EEZE® and TK SupplementsTM brands.